jacobus/s4/README.md

 Credits:
 --------

-This example borrows greatly from examples provided by both the Spray and Slick authors.
+This example borrows a great deal from examples provided by both the Spray and Slick authors.

 **Disclaimer:** I am hoping this will serve as a nice example to get going, but you are using this code at your own risk.